SHARE

 Members are invited onto the council – the president gets to pick three, the head of the Assemblée nationale (lower house of parliament) picks three and the leader of the Sénat (upper house) picks three.
 The idea is to have a balance of different politics, although les sages are supposed to be non-political and make their decisions based solely on legal and constitutional grounds.

-They tend to be tend to be former lawyers, business people, senior civil servants and retired politicians.
+They tend to be former lawyers, business people, senior civil servants and retired politicians.
 Ex presidents automatically get a seat on the Council, although they almost always turn it down.
 Former prime ministers don’t automatically get a place but they are often picked – the current council includes two ex-PMs – Laurent Fabius and Alain Juppé.

 What exactly does it do?